Edit

 ingress.networking.k8s.io/aks-helloworld created

-Verify the managed Ingress was created
+Verify the managed ingress was created

-kubectl get ingress -n hello-web-app-routing
+kubectl get ingress --namespace hello-web-app-routing

 NAME CLASS HOSTS ADDRESS PORTS AGE